-- 4 If your HA cluster also runs the blockpool, select Enable and then enter the virtual IP address and virtual netmask.
+- 3 At the MDC Address field, select one IP address to be placed in the ha_peer file for use in administrative operations between the MDCs in the HA Cluster. - 4 If your HA cluster also runs the blockpool, select Enable and then enter the virtual IP address and virtual netmask.
 (Ask your network administrator for the vIP address and netmask.) - 5 Click Convert to convert the primary node to HA. - 6 Enter the IP address of the secondary system on the same LAN, and then click Scan.
 If you do not already have licenses for the secondary system in the license file, you will be required to switch to the license page to import them before continuing.
-(The information comes from the individual license.dat files on both MDC's.
+(The information comes from the individual license.dat files on both MDCs.
 StorNext merges the two into one file before converting the secondary.)